-2. Layout the mounting holes for the crane as shown in the drawing No. 50895 in this manual.
-The base plate for this crane is 14" square with holes for four 1/2" bolts on a 12" square pattern.
-Drill four 9/16" mounting holes to match the 12" square pattern.
+- 2. Layout the mounting holes for the crane as shown in the drawing No. 50273 in this manual.
+The base plate for this crane is 15" square with holes for four 3/4" bolts on a 12" square pattern.
+Drill four 13/16" mounting holes to match the 12" square pattern.
 Cut a 5.0" hole in the center of the mounting to clear the portion of the quill that projects through the base plate.
 On cranes with auxiliary controls in the pendant, the rotation is restricted.
 For these models, locate the rotation stop opposite the point where the boom will be restricted.
-Bolt the crane onto the truck using the 1/2" x 2-3/4" Grade 8 bolts supplied.
+Bolt the crane onto the truck using the 3/4" x 3-1/2" Grade 8 bolts supplied.
 If longer bolts are required, at least Grade 8 quality is needed.
-Tighten the 1/2" Grade 8 bolts to 120 Ft.-Lbs.
-Other bolts can be used if they are at least Grade 8 strength and no less than 1/2" diameter.(1/2-13 GRADE 8)
+Tighten the 3/4" Grade 8 bolts to 380 FT.
+LBS (MIN) 420 Ft.-Lbs.
+(MAX) Other bolts can be used if they are at least Grade 8 strength and no less than 3/4" diameter. - 3.
+A manual disconnect switch with mounting bracket and terminals is provided with the crane.

-NOTE: Replace the plug in the reservoir with the filler-breather plug shipped with the box of crane parts.

-3. A manual disconnect switch with mounting bracket and terminals is provided with the crane.
 This switch will act as the main power disconnect for the crane.
 Removing power from the crane during periods of non-use will help to increase the life of the crane's electrical components.
 The switch should be mounted as near as possible to the crane and in a position which will facilitate its use.
 Determine the appropriate mounting position for the switch and use the supplied terminals to splice in to the crane's main power cable.
 We recommend that this be below the welding connector supplied with the crane.
-Drawing No. 50912 illustrates where we recommend installing the disconnect switch, welding connector and circuit breaker.(Always turn off power when crane is not in use.)
+Drawing No. 50377 illustrates where we recommend installing the disconnect switch, welding connector and circuit breaker. - 4.
+A second battery located near the crane is strongly advised.

-4. The vehicle's battery should have a capacity of at least 90 Amp-Hr.
-A second battery located near the crane is strongly advised (Refer to drawing 50912 FIG.1).
 This will keep the voltage as near 12 Volts as possible while the crane is running.
 The life of the crane's electrical components will be longer if the voltage is as near 12 volts as possible.
 A deep cycle battery provides the best battery life.
-Connect the second battery in parallel with the truck's original equipment battery using at least No. 1 battery wire.

-5. Install the 150 Amp circuit breaker near the battery supplying the crane and on the battery's positive line with a universal or marine type wing nut lug terminal (See drawing 50912 FIG.1).
+Connect the second battery in parallel with the truck's original equipment battery using at least No. 1 battery wire. - 5.
+Install the 150 Amp circuit breaker near the battery supplying the crane with a universal or marine type wing nut lug terminal.
 This breaker is to protect the battery in event of an accidental grounding of the positive wire anywhere along its length.
 Use a section of the wire and the terminals supplied to connect between the battery and the circuit breaker.
-See drawing No. 50912.

-6. Run the No. 1 battery cable along the inside of the chassis frame to the circuit breaker if a second battery is not used.
+See drawing No. 50377. - 6.
+Run the No. 1 battery cable along the inside of the chassis frame to the second circuit breaker mounted at the truck's battery.
 Make sure that the cable is protected avoiding sharp edges and heat sources such as the muffler or catalytic converter.
 Use loom for protection whenever the cable passes through the body, frame or other metal objects.
-The quick disconnect under the crane should be accessible.
-Always leave this disconnected to take the crane out of the electrical circuit when it is not in use.

-MODEL 2010/3612 INSTALLATION INSTRUCTIONS, Cont.
+MODEL 4000 INSTALLATION INSTRUCTIONS, Cont.